yossix07/Arkanoid/README.md

 # Arkanoid

-The old and classic game Arkanoid  implemetated by me.
+The old and classic game Arkanoid implementated by me.